Skip to main content

 hermes chat # same

-The classic CLI remains available as the default.
+The classic CLI remains the shipped default.
 Anything documented in CLI Interface — slash commands, quick commands, skill preloading, personalities, multi-line input, interrupts — works in the TUI identically.

 Why the TUI